FrankPfattheicher/Stonehenge4/docs/ReusableComponents.md

 ## Components Use
 The component is published as html-tag with the name of the component's view file name.

-The model property has to be bound to the view model instance.
+The **model** property has to be bound to the component's view model instance.

 ```html
 <div>